Vulcanization: Applications

 There are many uses for vulcanised materials, some examples of which are rubber hoses, shoe soles, toys, erasers, hockey pucks, shock absorbers, conveyor belts, vibration mounts/dampers, insulation materials, tires, and bowling balls.
 Most rubber products are vulcanised as this greatly improves their lifespan, function, and strength.

 Overview

-In contrast with thermoplastic processes (the melt-freeze process that characterize the behaviour of most modern polymers), vulcanisation, in common with the curing of other thermosetting polymers, is generally irreversible.
+In contrast with thermoplastic processes (the melt-freeze process that characterize the behaviour of most modern polymers), vulcanization, in common with the curing of other thermosetting polymers, is generally irreversible.

 Five types of curing systems are in common use: